 - Alien File (if one exists)

-- US Census Search (1900-1930) and certified census report if located and relevant to your case (1940 census reports require an additional fee; we will notify you if this is required for your case)
+- US Census Search (1900-1940) and certified census report if located and relevant to your case

 - Government filing and record reproduction fees